brillout/wildcard-api/readme.md

-The **structureless nature of a custom API is a good fit for rapid prototyping** whereas the rigid structure of a generic API's schema gets in the way of evolving your prototype.
+The **structureless nature of a custom API is a good fit for rapid prototyping** whereas the rigid structure of a generic API's schema gets in the way of quickly evolving your prototype.

 That said, a custom API (and thus Wildcard) is not suitable for:
  - Third party clients.
 (A generic API is inherently required.)